versen/versen.github.io/content/awards/awards-history.md

 ### 2022

-The awards were sponsored by the [Software Improvement Group](https://www.sig.eu/).
+The awards were sponsored by [SWAT.engineering](https://www.swat.engineering/).

 #### Evaluation Committee